-- Council Decision of 18 February 2008 (2008/210/EC) on the principles, priorities and conditions contained in the European Partnership with Albania and repealing Decision 2006/54/EC - Council Decision of 18 February 2008 (2008/211/EC) on the principles, priorities and conditions contained in the European Partnership with Bosnia and Herzegovina and repealing Decision 2006/55/EC - Council Decision of 18 February 2008 (2008/212/EC) on the principles, priorities and conditions contained in the Accession Partnership with the former Yugoslav Republic of Macedonia and repealing Decision 2006/57/EC - Council Decision of 22 January 2007 (2007/49/EC) on the principles, priorities and conditions contained in the European Partnership with Montenegro. - Council Decision of 18 February 2008 (2008/213/EC) on the principles, priorities and conditions contained in the European Partnership with Serbia including Kosovo as defined by United Nations Security Council Resolution 1244 of 10 June 1999 and repealing Decision 2006/56/EC - Multi-beneficiary Multi-annual Indicative Planning Document 2011-2013
+- Council Decision of 18 February 2008 (2008/210/EC) on the principles, priorities and conditions contained in the European Partnership with Albania and repealing Decision 2006/54/EC - Council Decision of 18 February 2008 (2008/211/EC) on the principles, priorities and conditions contained in the European Partnership with Bosnia and Herzegovina and repealing Decision 2006/55/EC - Council Decision of 18 February 2008 (2008/212/EC) on the principles, priorities and conditions contained in the Accession Partnership with the former Yugoslav Republic of Macedonia and repealing Decision 2006/57/EC - Council Decision of 22 January 2007 (2007/49/EC) on the principles, priorities and conditions contained in the European Partnership with Montenegro. - Council Decision of 18 February 2008 (2008/213/EC) on the principles, priorities and conditions contained in the European Partnership with Serbia including Kosovo. - Multi-beneficiary Multi-annual Indicative Planning Document 2011-2013

-Annex 5: Details per EU funded contract (\) where applicable:
+Annex 5: Details per EU funded contract where applicable:

-The Programme will be implemented on the basis of a permanent Call for Proposals, which foresees three deadlines in 2012.
-Following the selection of the projects after an evaluation by experts, grants will be awarded in quarter 2, 3 and 4, 2012 to youth organisations established in the Western Balkans.
+The Programme will be implemented on the basis of a permanent Call for Proposals, which foresees three deadlines in 2013.
+Following the selection of the projects after an evaluation by experts, grants will be awarded to youth organisations established in the Western Balkans in quarter 2, 3 and 4, 2013.